anonymous-ai-researcher/emnlp2026-id5860/README.md

 MIT License with Responsible Use clause.
 See [LICENSE](LICENSE).

 The benchmark and code are intended for **bias auditing and mitigation research**.
-Pre-computed steering vectors are not released to prevent misuse.
+Use of the activation editing techniques to amplify bias or cause harm is explicitly prohibited.